 $6,324,834 received from Koch foundations, 2005-2017. $850,000 from David Koch in 2004.

-David Koch is the chairman of the Americans for Prosperity Foundation, as is Koch executive vice president Richard Fink, who is also president of the Charles G. Koch and Claude R. Lambe charitable foundations.
+David Koch (1940-2019) was the chairman of the Americans for Prosperity Foundation.
+Koch executive vice president Richard Fink was also on the AFP board, while he was president of the Charles G. Koch and Claude R. Lambe charitable foundations.

 AFP was founded in 2004 with an undisclosed $850,000 seed grant from David Koch, making him the largest initial donor.
 Another $150,000 from Art Pope, and several other large contributions like State Farm, the Sarah Scaife Foundation, and Johnson & Johnson.
 These previously undisclosed payments are not included in our data (see table below), which only includes the Koch family’s nonprofit foundation spending.

 In March, 2011, Americans for Prosperity sent memos to U.S. senators to support an attack on the U.S. Environmental Protection Agency’s lawful regulation of greenhouse gases under the Clean Air Act AFP has led attacks on the Regional Greenhouse Gas Initiative, a climate pollution reduction program signed by ten northeast and mid-Atlantic states, by pressuring state lawmakers to repeal from the program despite its economic successes.
 Similarly, AFP California supported Proposition 23, the ballot attack on state climate legislation that was heavily financed by Koch Industries and other oil companies.